 Sara Shackett - Lakewood High School

-Sara Shackett has been teaching for fifteen years at Lakewood High School in Jefferson County.
-During that time, she’s taken twenty-one Economic Literacy Colorado classes, has earned a Certificate in Secondary Economic Education through the University of Colorado, Colorado Springs, and has been honored as Economic Literacy Colorado’s 2009 Enterprising Teacher of the Year.
+Sara Shackett has been teaching for eighteen years, spending the last fifteen years at Lakewood High School in Jefferson County.
+During that time, she’s taken twenty-one CCEE classes, has earned a Certificate in Secondary Economic Education through the University of Colorado, Colorado Springs, and has been honored as CCEE’s 2009 Enterprising Teacher of the Year.
 To add to those accolades, Sara was named the 2014 National Council for the Social Studies Teacher of the Year, a most prestigious national award with competition from hundreds of teachers across the country.

 Sandy Stokely - retired, Denver Public Schools